Tropical cyclones in 2019: North Atlantic Ocean

-Eastern & Central Pacific Ocean
+Eastern and Central Pacific Ocean

 The Eastern portions of the Pacific Ocean was only moderately active, likely because of a weakening El Niño trend that started in late July.
 The 2019 Pacific hurricane season featured 21 tropical depressions, 19 named storms, 7 hurricanes, and 4 major hurricanes.
 The first tropical depression didn't form until June 25; which is the latest start on record, since reliable records were kept in 1971, that a first tropical cyclone ever formed.
 Alvin, the first tropical storm of the season, did eventually become the first hurricane of the 2019 Pacific hurricane season.
 Barbara, the strongest hurricane of the basin in 2019, was short-lived.
 However, Barbara did eventually undergo rapid intensification and peaked as a high end Category 4 hurricane on the modern-day Saffir–Simpson Hurricane Wind Scale.
 Barbara encountered large portions of wind shear and weakened very rapidly.
 Barbara's remnants did eventually reach Hawaii, but little to no damage was reported.
 No hurricanes formed in August.
 It wasn't until September 1 that the next hurricane formed; Juliette; a high-end Category 3 major hurricane.
 Tropical Storm Akoni was the first storm of the Central Pacific, as well as the second time the name has been used; the first usage was in 1982.
 Hurricane Kiko was the longest-lived Pacific hurricane of 2019 that tracked mostly over open waters.
 Lorena was the most serious hurricane of the season, but minor damage was reported.
 Tropical Storm Narda did make small impacts in Mexico, but they weren't too serious.
 Tropical Storm Ema was the second and last storm of the Central Pacific.
 Tropical Depression Twenty-One-E concluded the season when it dissipated on November 17.
 The total ACE in the basin is 97.9875 units, which is considered "near normal".

 Western Pacific Ocean

 The Western Pacific typhoon region was fairly above average.
-It was the costliest Pacific typhoon season on record, breaking the record set by the previous year. the 2019 Pacific typhoon season featured 51 tropical depressions, 29 tropical storms, 17 typhoons, and 5 (unofficial) super typhoons, with 4 attaining Category 5 status.
+It was the costliest Pacific typhoon season on record, breaking the record set by the previous year.
+The 2019 Pacific typhoon season featured 51 tropical depressions, 29 tropical storms, 17 typhoons, and 5 (unofficial) super typhoons, with 4 attaining Category 5 status.
 Typhoon Wutip was a rare February Category 5 super typhoon.
 No other storms strengthened to typhoons until Typhoon Francisco formed in early August.
 Typhoon Lekima followed it, which later caused extensive damage in South China.
 Many more tropical storms and typhoons followed.
 Typhoon Hagibis was the costliest typhoon of the season and on record, inflicting US$15 billion after making landfall on Japan as a Category 1 typhoon. (unadjusted for 2020 inflation).
 Typhoon Halong became the most intense storm of the season, as well as the most intense of the whole year, peaking at 905 hPa.
 Typhoons Kammuri and Phanfone wreaked major havoc in the Philippines in December 2019; Kammuri with its Category 4 landfall, and Phanfone with its high death toll as a prolonged Category 2 typhoon.
-The accumulated cyclone energy (ACE) index of this season amounted to 269 units, which is considered "above normal".
+The accumulated cyclone energy (ACE) index of this season amounted to 269 units, which is considered "near normal".